KhalidFilali/bluber/README.md

 - Build direct relationships with riders for a stable and recurring customer base
 - Self-organize into ‘pods’, co-ops, or their own businesses

-# smart Contracts: a tool for maximum transparency and security
+# Smart Contracts: a tool for maximum transparency and security

 - Smart contracts are used for
 1. Drivers posting their destination and departure details.